TECNO brings back 'Doorstep Delivery' for safer shopping experience

-New Delhi, May 10 (IANS) To offer a safer shopping experience amid the second wave of the pandemic, global premium smartphone brand TECNO on Monday brought back its unique "Doorstep Delivery" initiative with its largest retail network of more than 50,000 outlets in India.
+New Delhi: To offer a safer shopping experience amid the second wave of the pandemic, global premium smartphone brand TECNO on Monday brought back its unique "Doorstep Delivery" initiative with its largest retail network of more than 50,000 outlets in India.

 The company's unique initiative will enable its consumers to connect and place orders with their preferred retailers as per the zoning guidelines of the government from the comfort of their homes.